zenakhane/psql-refresher-workshop/readme.md

 ### Installing Postgres on Windows

-Download Postgesql from [this link](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) and install it.
+Download PostgeSQL version 14 from [this link](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) and install it.

 Specify a password of `pg123` when prompted - this is for the `postgres` user.